Summary of Changes After Quest March Downtime 2025

 Quest Analytics Nodes

-JupyterHub will be upgraded to 5.2.1 from 4.0.2 during the downtime.
+JupyterHub has been upgraded to 5.2.1 from 4.0.2.

 The Quest Analytics nodes should now be accessed via the following URLs.